-We will also accept current library cards from any of our local library partners for most of our items (see the list of our joint library catalog partners at the Consortium Library Website).
+Current library cards from any of our local library partners are also accepted for most of our items (see the list of joint library catalog partners at the Consortium Library Website).
 Guests using a partner library card to check out will have the following reduced checkout periods:

 Check Out Periods

-In order to accommodate a large number of students, checkout times for many of our materials are limited and overdue fines may be higher than you are accustomed to.
-Note that our overdue fines are the same as those at the Consortium Library across campus.
-We also apply a special fine when items designated for use within the LRC building (Sally Monserud Hall) are removed from the building.
+In order to accommodate a large number of students, checkout times for many of LRC materials are limited and overdue fines may be higher than you are accustomed to.
+Note that LRC overdue fines are the same as those at the Consortium Library across campus.
+A special fine will be applied when items designated for use within the LRC building (Sally Monserud Hall) are removed from the building.
 Please refer to the chart below for additional information.